MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-configure-data.md

 ## Intro to Configuration

-Once ingested your data, you are ready to unlock the unique data-configuration features that Customer 360 offers. **Configure Data** includes four modules as represented by the tiles at the screen below.
+Once ingested your data, you are ready to unlock the unique data-configuration features that Customer Insights offers. **Configure Data** includes four modules as represented by the tiles at the screen below.

 The goal behind the data configuration process is to unify data sources that once were disparate into a master customer dataset that includes a more complete information on your customers.